-The Coccygeus (Fig. 155, 34) is the little triangle of pale muscular fibres having its insertion into the side of the coccyx, and its origin (the apex of the triangle) is from the spine of the ischium immediately behind the attachment of the levator ani, from which the muscle is separated by a narrow cellular interval.
+and its origin (the apex of the triangle) from the spine of the ischium immediately behind the attachment of the levator ani, from which the muscle is separated by a narrow cellular interval.
 The coccygeus is intimately connected with the lesser sacrosciatic ligament, which passes from the sacrum to the spine of the ischium.
 It is supplied by a branch from the 4th and 5th sacral nerves.

 The Obturator Internus Muscle (Fig. 155, 19) has been destroyed on the right side, but on the left side of the pelvis may be seen both above and below the level of the fascial origin of the levator ani.
 It arises from the posterior aspect of the rami of the pubes and ischium immediately in front of the thyroid foramen; from the inner surface of the obturator ligament; and from the surface of bone behind the foramen as far as the great sacro-sciatic notch.
-The fibres end in a tendon, which turns at a right angle round the margin of the lesser sacro-sciatic foramen, to be inserted on the fore part of the inner surface of the great trochanter of the femur, its deep surface being subdivided into four or five small tendons as it winds over the edge of the sacro-sciatic notch, which is encrusted with cartilage and lubricated by a bursa.
-It is supplied by a special nerve derived from the junction of the lumbo-sacral with the first sacral nerve.
+The fibres end in a tendon, which passes out of the lesser sacro-sciatic foramen to be inserted on the upper margin of the great trochanter of the femur, its deep surface being subdivided into four or five small tendons as it winds over the edge of the sacro-sciatic notch, which is encrusted with cartilage and lubricated by a bursa.
+It is supplied by a special nerve derived from the junction of the lumbo-sacral with the 1st sacral nerve.

 [The pelvic viscera are now to be removed by carefully detaching the urethra and bladder from the pubes, dividing the levator ani, and severing the slight connections between the rectum and coccyx.
 The whole of the urinary and genital organs should be carefully preserved for after-examination.
 The sacral nerves can now be dissected on the right side of the pelvis, and in order to see them clearly it will be well to remove the remaining branches of the internal iliac artery.
-All the branches of the sacral nerves should be preserved, and care should be taken not to remove the gangliated cord and hypogastric plexus of the sympathetic.
-The upper sacral nerves will be readily seen emerging from the foramina, but the fifth sacral and the coccygeal nerves will be found piercing the coccygeus muscle close to the side of the coccyx.]
+All the branches of the sacral nerves should be preserved, and care be taken not to remove the gangliated cord and hypogastric plexus of the sympathetic.
+The upper sacral nerves will be readily seen emerging from the foramina, but the fifth sacral and the coccygeal nerve will be found piercing the coccygeus muscle close to the side of the coccyx.]

 The Sacral Plexus (Fig. 155) is formed by the upper three and part of the fourth sacral nerves, and the lumbo-sacral cord derived from the fourth and fifth lumbar nerves, which is seen descending into the pelvis.
-The several nerves as they leave the sacral foramina receive branches from the gangliated cord of the sympathetic, which is internal to them, and then, lying on the pyriformis muscle, they unite to form one large flat band, which is the plexus.
-This passes through the great sacro-sciatic foramen immediately above the lesser sacro-sciatic ligament, and by looking at the outside of the pelvis, the dissector will be able to see the three nerves into which it divides, viz., Great Sciatic, Small Sciatic, and Internal Pudic; and to trace the pudic nerve around the spine of the ischium and through the lesser sacro-sciatic foramen to the perinæum.
+The several nerves as they leave the sacral foramina receive branches from the gangliated cord of the sympathetic, which is internal to them, and then lying on the pyriformis muscle they unite to form one large flat band, which is the plexus.
+This is seen to disappear through the great sacro-sciatic foramen immediately above the lesser sacro-sciatic ligament, and by looking at the outside of the pelvis, the dissector will be able to see the three nerves into which it divides, viz., Great Sciatic, Small Sciatic, and Internal Pudic; and to trace the pudic nerve around the spine of the ischium and through the lesser sacro-sciatic foramen to the perinæum.